-Part IV.
-Completion

-Section 13.
-Submission and application for evaluation Section 13-1.
-Basis for evaluation The requirements for awarding a PhD are set out in section 3-2.
+Section 5.
+Submission and assessment of the doctoral thesis

+Section 5-1.
+Basis for assessment

+The requirements for awarding a PhD are stipulated in Section 1-3.

-A candidate applies for evaluation by submitting an academic thesis (cf. section 13-2).
+A candidate applies for assessment by submitting an academic thesis cf. Section 5-2.

-The main academic supervisor is responsible for notifying the responsible unit that submission or an application for evaluation is imminent, so that the necessary preparations can be made.
+The main academic supervisor is responsible for notifying the responsible unit that submission or an application for assessment is imminent, so that the necessary preparations can be made.

-Section 13-2.
-Application for evaluation of an academic thesis
+Section 5-2.
+Application for assessment of an academic thesis approved.
+The following documents must be submitted with the application:

-An application for evaluation of a thesis may only be submitted after the required coursework (the training component) has been approved.
+An application for assessment of a thesis may only be submitted after the training component has been